CeGRIB/P_falciparum_WGS/README.md

 ## Quality control (Using FastQC)
 We used this to get the detailed report of the sequence reads: \
   a.
 Quality Assessment\
   b.
-Detection of Adapter Sequences
+Detection of Adapter Sequences\
   c.
-Base Composition Analysis
+Base Composition Analysis\
   d.
-Sequence Duplication Levels
+Sequence Duplication Levels\
   e.
-GC Content Distribution
+GC Content Distribution\
   f.
-Overall Data Integrity:
+Overall Data Integrity\
 The output includes visual plots that make it easier to interpret the quality metrics at a glance.